What does investing mean to you? Does it mean poring over complicated charts and doing hours of research so you can unearth the next Amazon or Google?

 You don’t need a ton of money to start investing.
 However, you do need to invest your money for longer periods of time to maximize growth.
 You can afford to be riskier with your investments if you have a steady source of income and an emergency fund.

 You may want to invest more conservatively if you’re in between jobs or you don’t have an emergency fund, in the event that life throws you an unexpected bill or fine and you need to pull your money.

-Always remember — there’s a possibility that you may lose money.
-Though using a managed account can limit your risks, it’s better to lean toward conservative investments if you’re older or you need to withdraw your money sooner.
+Remember — there’s a possibility that you may lose money.
+Though using a managed, diversified account can limit your risks, it’s sometimes better to lean toward conservative investments if you’re older or you need to maintain flexibility to potentially withdraw your money sooner.